 Let Columbia’s Louthian Law Firm Help

-If you’ve been injured in a car accident, contact the experienced Columbia, SC personal injury attorneys at Louthian Law Firm.
+If you’ve been injured in a car accident, contact our experienced injury attorneys.
 If you’ve been injured by a negligent driver, it’s important to act quickly.
 The statute of limitations in personal injury claims is three years, unless the negligent driver was driving a city, county or state vehicle, in which case the statute of limitation is two years.
 However, it’s always best to begin the process as soon as possible to ensure you have time to build a solid case and receive compensation in a timely manner.
 Call us at (888) 311-2873 or contact us online to schedule a free consultation.